Pull up a chair

 the fullest expression of myself.

 I realized that I was having all of these interactions with people who share my city, my community and barely making eye contact or moving the conversation beyond the essential.
 You know the one:

 I stopped my autopilot.

 Some people I only saw once.
 Still they made an impression on me that would last.
 Others have become dear friends.
 I noticed how opening my heart allowed others to do the same with me.
 Over time, talking to strangers—this behavior that was so outrageous for me at first—transformed my world of transactions into one of shared stories.
 I experienced how our stories connect us.
-Maybe that’s what allows us to feel the heart of another human being as we hear our story reflected in theirs.
+And I thought maybe that’s what allows us to feel the heart of another human being, as we hear our own story reflected in theirs.